MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 ![The new Relationship view](media/desktop-composite-models/composite-models_10.png)

-With those table relationships established, we can now create visuals by using any of the fields in the **Fields** list, seamlessly blending data from multiple sources.
+With the table relationships established, we can now create visuals by using any of the fields in the **Fields** list, seamlessly blending data from multiple sources.
 For example, the following image displays the total *SalesAmount* for each *Product Manager*.

 ![The Fields pane](media/desktop-composite-models/composite-models_11.png)

-This example shows a common case of a *dimension* table (such as *Product* or *Customer*) that's extended with some extra data imported from somewhere else.
+The following example displays a common case of a *dimension* table (such as *Product* or *Customer*) that's extended with some extra data imported from somewhere else.
 It's also possible to have tables use DirectQuery to connect to different sources.
 To continue with our example, imagine that *Sales Targets* per *Country* and *Period* are stored in a separate departmental database.
 You can use *GetData* to connect to that data as you usually would, as shown in the following image:

 ![The Navigator window](media/desktop-composite-models/composite-models_12.png)